Exhibition model

 Exhibition model "Radar"

-The radar module contains an LPR®-1DHP-350 radar sensor and a 7-inch monitor.
+The radar module houses an LPR®-1DHP-350 radar sensor and a 7-inch monitor.
 An ESP32 provides the web interface for visualization via LAN.
 The web server was written in C++.

 Additional monitors can be connected wirelessly via WLAN or wired via RJ45 socket using PoE-LAN.